pirskwared/pyre-ttrpg/Wiki/Characters/Expansion.md

 | 20 | | | | | | | |
 | 21 | | | | | | | |
 | ... | ... | | | | | | |

+Thus, any character with all 7 attributes at 10 would already have a total of 38 500 XP!